Maryland basketball signs a trio of four-star players, including two with Baltimore roots

 When Cornish told his mom earlier than expected that he had made a decision, she was shocked.
 He wanted to play for Maryland, the school only a short drive away from his home.
 With Cornish’s commitment, the Terrapins added to their recent success in pulling standout players from Baltimore.
-Senior guard Darryl Morsell, soon-to-be NBA first-round pick Jalen Smith and Julian Reese, a fellow member of the 2021 class, all grew up in the nearby city and have various ties to each other through their pre-Maryland careers.
+Senior guard Darryl Morsell, soon-to-be NBA draft pick Jalen Smith and Julian Reese, a fellow member of the 2021 class, all grew up in the nearby city and have various ties to each other through their pre-Maryland careers.

-“We're a family, we don't take things for granted.
-This is just amazing,” said Cornish’s mom, Patrice, whose 20-year-old son plays at Bowie State.
-“This is a mother's dream.”
+“We’re a family [in which] we don’t take things for granted.
+This is just amazing,” said Cornish’s mom, Patrice, whose son Josh plays at Bowie State.
+“This is a mother’s dream.”

-Reese, a 6-foot-9 power forward and the No. 82 player in the country, committed in May, then Cornish and Graham followed.
-Graham said the trio talks almost every day, and he joked about how sometimes his classmates’ Baltimore-influenced lingo throws him off.
+Reese, a 6-foot-9 power forward and the No. 82 player in the country, committed in May, and Cornish and Graham followed.
+Graham said the trio talk almost every day, and the Milwaukee native joked about how sometimes his classmates’ Baltimore-influenced lingo throws him off.

 “I think we have one of the best classes coming in 2021 for next year, just because I feel like we’re all on one mission,” said Cornish, the No. 102 player in the country.
 “We all feel like we can make a difference at our school.
 No one is really coming in thinking, ‘I’m coming here just because I feel like it’s a good school.’
 No, we’re actually trying to make a difference at this school and make a big impact as soon as we get there.”

 Reese will join his sister, Angel, ESPN’s No. 2 recruit in the Class of 2020, in College Park.
-Angel begins her college career this season while her brother finishes high school.
-When Reese committed, he said that the Maryland coaches envision him taking on a role similar to Smith, the 6-foot-10 forward who declared for the NBA draft this offseason.
+Angel begins her college career this season while her brother finishes high school at St. Frances Academy.
+When Reese committed, he said Maryland coaches envision him taking on a role similar to that of Smith, the 6-foot-10 forward who declared for the NBA draft this offseason.

 Maryland was “one of the first schools to be interested in me, so that’s one of the leading factors in why I picked the school,” Reese said in May.
 “They really believed in me.”